about me

 Current projects

 St Margaret’s Hope, like Stromness to the west, is a magical gateway to the Orkney Islands.
 A new project, Exploring South Ronaldsay, focuses on the history and the lived experience of South Ronaldsay and Burray over the last 13,000 years or so (starting in Palaeolithic times).
-Designed for both Orkney residents and visitors to the islands, it features various archaeological sites, churches, schools, listed buildings, and walks and other activities to enjoy.
+Designed for both Orkney residents and visitors to the islands, it explores archaeological sites, churches, schools, listed buildings, and walks and other activities to enjoy.
 Look out in particular for the listening walks and a new page on the history of Burray and South Ronaldsay, which now covers 1472-1799.
 This was when Orkney became part of Scotland (rather than being Norse or, before that, Pictish).

 Opening image: Printing blocks by Amador Loureiro on Unsplash.